fbandeirac/stoneworks/blog/2019-03-22-markdown-examples.en.md

 ## Markdown vs GitHub Markdown

 Markdown is a markup language, just like HTML, but it's way more legible when not rendered, and provides a certain pattern and clean look when rendered.
 Unfortunately, unlike HTML, Markdown does not have a worldwide pattern, the closest to that is [CommonMark][1].
 There's the basic implementation, and after that, many companies created and implemented their styles and functionalities.
-GitHub is one of them, creating the [GitHub Flavored Markdown (GFM)][2], which accepts much of the [CommonMark][1] implementation but have some tweaks.
+GitHub is one of them, creating the [GitHub Flavored Markdown (GFM)][2], which accepts much of the [CommonMark][1] implementation but has some tweaks.

 ## GitHub Profile README